GRANNY FLAT RULES AND REGULATIONS IN BRISBANE

 GRANNY FLAT CHECKLIST (BCC)

-• What are the required boundary setbacks?
-Refer to the Queensland Development Code or the Small Lot Code
+- What are the required boundary setbacks?
+Refer to the Queensland Development Code or the Dwelling House (Small Lot) Code

-• Can I rent out my granny flat to someone outside of my household group?
-No, you’ll need dual occupancy approval for this
+- Can I rent out my granny flat to someone outside of my household group?
+Yes and No. At the moment the State Govt has allowed rental of a secondary dwelling, but it is a “temporary measure” to alleviate the SE Qld affordable housing crisis.
+However, in the long term, you’ll need dual occupancy approval for this.

 DUAL OCCUPANCY CHECKLIST (BCC)